mustafacc/rings-design/README.md

 A Python package for designing and simulating coupled ring resonator systems.
 This package provides tools for analyzing transmission spectra, phase response, group delay, and dispersion characteristics, with both command-line and graphical user interfaces.

+Check out the web application deployment of this solver on: https://mustafa.sh/widgets

 ![ui.png](ui.png)

 ## Features